Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion

-For instance, the sender could repeatedly choose a stationary strategy with jumps targeting $q_{1}=\hat{p}$ and $q_{2}=0$ until either jump occurs.
-However, this (and in fact, any other) strategy would not incentivize the receiver to listen, for the same reason as in the case of repeating $R$-drifting experiments.} Indeed, this problem leads to the existence of a no-persuasion MPE, regardless of the listening cost $c>0$. \begin{thm}[Persuasion Failure] For any $c>0$, there exists an MPE in which no persuasion occurs, that is, for any $p_{0}$, the receiver immediately takes either action $\ell$ or $r$. \end{thm} \begin{proof} Consider the following strategy profile: \textit{the receiver chooses $\ell$ for $p<\hat{p}$ and $r$ for $p\ge\hat{p}$;} and \textit{the sender chooses the $L$-drifting experiment with jump target $\hat{p}$ for all $p\in(\hat{\pi}_{\ell L},\hat{p})$ and passes for all $p\notin(\hat{\pi}_{\ell L},\hat{p})$}, where the cutoff $\hat{\pi}_{\ell L}$ is the belief at which the sender is indifferent between the $L$-drifting experiment and stopping (so that the receiver chooses $\ell$).\footnote{Specifically, $\hat{\pi}_{\ell L}$ satisfies
+For instance, the sender could repeatedly choose a stationary strategy with jumps targeting $0$ and $\hat{p}$ until either jump occurs.
+However, this (and in fact, any other) strategy would not incentivize the receiver to listen, for the same reason as in the case of repeating $R$-drifting experiments.} Indeed, this problem leads to the existence of a no-persuasion MPE, regardless of the listening cost.